-At this point, it probably feels like no matter what you try to do to fix your relationship issues, nothing works.
-You likely feel stuck and uncertain about your future together.
-And although you truly want to repair your relationship, you don’t know where to start.
-All you want is to just feel heard again and have everything else fall back into place.
+From infidelity to open relationship conflicts, whatever issues your relationship is experiencing, chances are it’s hardly unusual.
+At this point, it may feel like no matter what you try to do to fix your relationship issues, nothing works.
+You likely feel stuck and uncertain about your future together and don’t know where to start to repair it.
+We’re here to help you feel heard again which is the building block to help get everything else to fall back into place.

 In many cases, conflicts occur as a result of poor communication.
 Moreover, when you feel betrayed, guilty, or ashamed, the right words to describe your feelings can be even harder to find.
 This discord makes it feel like the wedge in the relationship only grows wider.

 Adam D. Blum, founder of the Gay Therapy Center, discusses the process of improving communication and intimacy for couples.

 Good communication is necessary for any healthy relationship: especially when navigating open relationships, which require a more advanced level.
 Negotiating terms and conditions require a new level of vulnerability that many couples aren’t prepared for.
 The couples that experience difficulties may find that the issue could have been avoided had they been more honest from the beginning.
 Not all couples can handle the vulnerabilities of open relationships, but many find renewed possibilities when they establish new levels of communication through LGBTQ+ couples counseling.